 Address: 2 Murray Street, Darling Harbour

-2 WILD LIFE Sydney Zoo
+2. WILD LIFE Sydney Zoo

-If you're an animal lover and can't squeeze a wilderness adventure into your itinerary, this is a great place to get up close to some charismatic Aussie creatures while wandering through recreated Australian habitats.
+If you're an animal lover and can't squeeze a wilderness adventure into your itinerary, this is a great place to visit.
+You can get up close to some charismatic Aussie creatures while wandering through recreated Australian habitats.

 Address: 1-5 Wheat Road, Darling Harbour

-3 SEA LIFE Sydney Aquarium
+3. SEA LIFE Sydney Aquarium

-Right next to WILD LIFE Sydney Zoo, the SEA LIFE Sydney Aquarium contains the world's largest collection of Australian marine creatures, including sharks, dugongs, stingrays, turtles, platypuses, and penguins.
+Right next to WILD LIFE Sydney Zoo, the SEA LIFE Sydney Aquarium contains the world's largest collection of Australian marine creatures.
+Favorites include sharks, dugongs, stingrays, turtles, platypuses, and penguins.

 Address: 1-5 Wheat Road, Darling Harbour, Sydney